Continually Updated Clinical Reference

 Lung cancer

 Although breast and prostate cancer are more prevalent in women and men, respectively, lung cancer remains the leading cause of cancer death in both sexes.
 Cutaneous, subcutaneous, or superficial lymph node metastases are relatively uncommon events in the pathobiology of lung cancer.
-However, these metastases may be encountered in clinical practice because of the high prevalence of lung cancer.
+However, these metastases may be encountered in clinical practice because of the relatively high prevalence of lung cancer.

 Hypertrophic osteoarthropathy